-When preparing blood film slides from Positive blood culture bottles consideration should be given to the potential for splash and therefore should be carried out in a microbiological safety cabinet by an experienced BMS.
+When preparing Gram stain slides from Positive blood culture bottles consideration should be given to the potential for splash and therefore should be carried out in a CL3 MSC (Microbiological Safety Cabinet) by an experienced BMS.

 Do NOT process Positive Blood culture bottles until result of Imported Fever Screen is known.